 I almost hate to list this one because I don’t want you to jump to the conclusion that your dog has a brain tumor.
 However, the reality is that any dog can get cancer.
 According to PetCure Oncology, dogs over the age of five are more at risk for developing brain tumors.
 Brain tumors are not super common in dogs, but not also not rare.

-If your senior dog is suddenly pacing and acting weird, walking in circles or seems “not with it,” get a vet to check him.
+If your old dog is panting and restless, walking in circles or seems “not with it,” get a vet to check him.
 It can be hard to differentiate between brain tumors, cognitive abnormalities and inner ear problems but your vet can help to sort things out.